-Due to COVID-19, all exterior doors for KGI buildings are locked 24/7.
+All exterior doors for KGI buildings are locked 24/7.
 Key card access is available on the following schedule:

-- 1NIH: 24/7 access for faculty and staff, no access for students. - 215 York: 24/7 access for faculty and staff, 8:00 a.m.
-5:00 p.m. access for students. - 517 Watson: 24/7 access for faculty, staff, and students. - 535 Watson: 24/7 access for faculty, staff, and students. - · Oasis Commons (academic space): 24/7 access for faculty, staff, and students - Oasis Commons (residential space): 24/7 access to residents only (please note, the residential space at Oasis Commons does not use key cards, they have traditional keys) - Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
-Laboratory access for research purposes is limited to authorized personnel (faculty, staff, and students) only, as determined by laboratory Pl's.
+- 215 York: 24/7 access for faculty and staff, 8:00 a.m.
+5:00 p.m. for students. - 517 Watson: 24/7 access for faculty, staff, and students. - 535 Watson: 24/7 access for faculty, staff, and students. - · Oasis Commons (academic space): 24/7 access for faculty, staff, and students - Oasis Commons (residential space): 24/7 access to residents only (please note, the residential space at Oasis Commons does not use key cards, they have traditional keys)

+Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
+Laboratory access for research purposes is restricted to authorized personnel (faculty, staff, and students) only, as determined by laboratory Pl's.

-Many events held in KGI facilities are open to the public.
-Other TCCS facilities such as the bookstore, library, and performance centers are likewise open to the public.
+Many events held in KGI facilities are open to the public, and other TCCS facilities, such as the bookstore, library, and performance centers, are likewise available to the public.
 However, during the pandemic, events are not permitted on KGI's campus.